Cerebral artery bypass surgery

-- Carotid artery stenosis or occlusion: a narrowing or blockage of the carotid artery in the neck caused by atherosclerotic plaque deposits in the vessel wall.
+- Carotid artery stenosis: a narrowing or blockage of the carotid artery in the neck caused by atherosclerotic plaque deposits in the vessel wall.

 - Intracranial arterial stenosis: a narrowing or blockage of an artery inside the skull that supplies blood to specific areas within the brain.

 A cerebral bypass is performed by a neurosurgeon.
 Many neurosurgeons have specialized training in cerebrovascular surgery.
 Ask your surgeon about his or her training, especially if your case is complex.

 Your surgeon may order special tests to aid in planning the bypass surgery, including: